Amazon Deal for Whole Foods Unites Maverick CEOs

 "Until my mother knows what a [card verification value] is, we're not putting it on the transaction page," Mr. Bezos said, according to Mr. Heller, who has since founded consultancy Marketplace Ignition.

-In meetings before the deal's announcement, executives at Amazon and Whole Foods found they shared a willingness to let employees take risks and an emphasis on customer experience, according to people familiar with the matter.

-But some former employees and industry observers said it will take time for the companies and founders to mesh.
+Some former employees and industry observers said it would take time for the companies and founders to mesh.

 "They will be blended.
 It won't happen in three months but in two or three years it will," said Tom Furphy, former head of Amazon's consumables and Fresh divisions, and now CEO of Consumer Equity Partners, a venture-capital fund.